 Age:

 Do you have a piece of clothing that you’ve always wanted to fix or alter?
 This is the class for you!
-This class will focus on the heming or repairing of dress shirts or blouses.
-Students will work under the guidence of the instructor and learn introductory techniques for heming and repairing your clothing.
-Students will focus on learning to take measurements and then alter or repair the shirts.
-Some experience is helpful but not necessary.
+Bring in any article(s) of clothing that need alterations or repairing except for clothing with waterproofing material.
+Students will work under the guidance of the instructor and learn introductory techniques for altering and repairing your clothing.
+Some sewing machine experience is helpful.
+The Museum will have machines for students to use during class.

 5:30 – 8:30 pm